 Maharashtra Postpones Marathi Language Rule, Citations Show Investor Concern — Politics

-politics · Maharashtra Postpones Marathi Language Rule, Citations Show Investor Concern
+Politics · Maharashtra Postpones Marathi Language Rule, Citations Show Investor Concern

 Maharashtra, home to Mumbai, a major economic hub, is pivotal in India's economic landscape.
 The state's policies often influence regional markets and investor sentiment.
 The deferment signals a response to apprehensions from business communities who rely on seamless transport services for commerce.